For UK bookings and info conact Nick Gibbs:

 Artistic poster (all)

-Supporting artists such as The Shires, Seth Lakeman, Mad Dog McCrae and more, Folklaw have toured across Europe, winning friends and
+Supporting artists such as The Shires, Seth Lakeman, Mad Dog McCrae and more, Folklaw have toured across Europe, at festivals, concerts and gigs winning friends and

 Described as "Stylish passionate folk rock" by R2 magazine, FolkLaw's songs and music guarantee to get feet tapping,

 minds thinking and festival-feet jumping.
 FolkLaw's acrobatic fiddling and earthy vocals, have reached the airwaves of radio stations around the world from the BBC to Radio Caroline, and their energized and engaging stage performance has led FolkLaw

 to be described as "one of the most exciting acts to grace the stage"!